-The balance sheets of Assembly Biosciences, Inc. as of December 31, 2013 and 2012 and the related statements of operations, changes in stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2013, and for the period from October 7, 2005 (inception) to December 31, 2013 have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their report which is incorporated herein by reference, which report expressed an unqualified opinion on the financial statements.
+The balance sheets of Assembly Biosciences, Inc. as of December 31, 2014 and 2013 and the related statements of operations, changes in stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2014, have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their report which is incorporated herein by reference, which report expressed an unqualified opinion on the financial statements.
 Such financial statements have been incorporated herein by reference in reliance on the report of EisnerAmper LLP given upon their authority as experts in accounting and auditing.